top of page

 Luke Aldridge

 After spending the first 14 years of his life writing stories, drawing monsters and wanting to go into movie prosthetics, his love of music finally took over.
 He spent over 20 years performing, teaching, examining, composing and arranging, gaining a degree from the London College of Music and a postgrad in Jazz & Studio Music from the Guildhall School of Music & Drama on the way.
 Highlights include conducting at the Royal Albert Hall, touring Europe and playing a wedding reception in a scout hut.
+Thanks to arthritis he was retired from music making at 40 so he ran a pop-up cinema for a bit & started writing stories again.

 "Colourful, expressive dialogue with a very readable way of providing exposition. " - Alexis Kirk, Director of the London International Screenwriting Festival.